Lavos/asdr/README.md

 }
 ```

-* `use`: an array of dependencies your implementation code requires.
+* `use`: an array of module names your implementation code requires.
 * `run`: a closure your implementation code resides in, gets executed once your ASDR library is ready and all dependencies.
 Your specified dependencies are exposed as whichever variables you would like inside your closure, in order of inclusion.

-Work object typically get passes as arguments to your ASDR library's `push()` method.
+Work object typically get passes as an argument to your ASDR library's `push()` method.

 ```js
 YOURLIBRARY.push({